DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * azureVMDiskDetails `array`: Azure VM Disk details.
     * items [AzureVmDiskDetails](#azurevmdiskdetails)
   * compressedDataRateInMB `number`: The compressed data change rate in MB.
-  * datastores `array`: The datastores of the on-premise machine.
-Value can be list of strings that contain datastore names.
+  * datastores `array`: The data stores of the on-premise machine.
+Value can be list of strings that contain data store names.
     * items `string`
   * discoveryType `string`: A value indicating the discovery type of the machine.
 Value can be vCenter or physical.
   * diskResized `string`: A value indicating whether any disk is resized for this VM.